An epic tale that’s nearly 4500 years old, the Bhagavad Gita captures the essence of the warrior and how to deal with life’s intense moral decisions.

 Bhakti, which is devotion in Sanskrit, is the idea that you should do everything from a pure place in your heart.

 All actions become an act of devotion, meaning an offering to something greater or something outside of yourself.
-Devotion is the idea of surrender and of letting go of the person we think we are.
+Devotion is the idea of surrendering and letting go of the person we think we are.
 It’s surrendering and softening into being the piece of sand on the beach.
-And that realizing that you are not the beach, you’re just a piece of sand and part of something that is much, much greater than you.
+And that realizing that you are not the beach; you’re just a piece of sand and part of something that is much, much greater than you.

 The ultimate goal of all, in Eastern practices, is to let go of all attachments to release the suffering.

 We’ll always have pain, but suffering is a choice.
 And how we let go of suffering is we surrender.
 We let it go so that we’re not holding on.
 We surrender to all of it.